Optimizing small BERTs trained for German NER: Experiments

 Table \ref{tab:lersota} shows the comparison of the token-wise $F_1$ score to our best results.

-Note however, that the comparison of the token-wise $F_1$ score is not entirely correct because in our models, words can sometimes break down into several tokens whereas in \citet{leitner_fine-grained_2019}, presumably always exactly one token is used per word.
+Note however, that the comparison of the token-wise $F_1$ score is not entirely correct because in our models, words can sometimes break down into several tokens whereas in \citep{leitner_fine-grained_2019} presumably always exactly one token is used per word.
 Furthermore, since not published, we were not able to use the identical splits of train, validation, and test data.

-Next, in Table~\ref{tab:gesota}, we compare our results for the GermEval task with the current state of the art which, to the best of our knowledge, was achieved by \citet{chan2020german}.
-In addition, we list the best results that were achieved without a Transformer architecture \cite{riedl_named_2018}.
+Next, in Table~\ref{tab:gesota}, we compare our results for the GermEval task with the current state of the art which, to the best of our knowledge, was achieved in \citep{chan2020german}.
+In addition, we list the best results that were achieved without a Transformer architecture \citep{riedl_named_2018}.

-While our approach outperforms the BiLSTM results of \citet{riedl_named_2018}, we were not able to reach the results of \citet{chan2020german}.
+While our approach outperforms the BiLSTM results of \cite{riedl_named_2018}, we were not able to reach the results of \cite{chan2020german}.
 One of the reasons is that our \acp{BERT} are smaller and also pre-trained on a much smaller text corpus.
+The DistilBERT \citep{sanh2019distilbert} with almost 2x the parameters also reaches a higher score.
+This comes with the drawback that a larger BERT is needed for pre-training.
+There are some reasons where it is desired to train a BERT from scratch for example to enable research like the \acl{WWA} or train on a different domain/language.
+In Table~\ref{tab:gehardwcomp} we illustrate some differences of some technical attributes between our \ac{BERT} models and $\text{GBERT}_{\text{Base}}$ of \cite{chan2020german}.
+It shows that our models can be trained with much lower hardware requirements.

+In addition, we compared the time needed for a fine-tuning.
+For a fair comparison, we downloaded the $\text{GBERT}_{\text{Base}}$ from Hugging Face and fine-tuned it with the same hyperparameters as we fine-tuned our models.
+This resulted in an average time of 50 minutes for a fine-tuning run on our models and 70 minutes for a run on $\text{GBERT}_{\text{Base}}$.